Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Results

 Aggregated results of the Likert survey are shown in \autoref{fig:survey_results}.
 Individual results are tabulated in the supplementary materials.
 The aggregated results show satisfaction across all categories.
 However, two participants felt that the presence of the tracking array on the imaging probe interfered with their ability to carry out the procedure.
 No dissatisfaction was reported with ultrasound imaging or the tracking cursor graphic.
 There were five negative responses in the tracking performance category: four indicating that tracking performance was affected by depth, and one participant who perceived some latency in the tracking visualisation.
-All participants felt tracking was accurate enough to support the procedure, and all but two participants found the procedure easier with tracking enabled than without.
+All participants felt tracking was accurate enough to support the procedure.
+Ten participants found procedures easier with tracking enabled, with the remaining two participants reporting no benefit.

 In the free-text fields of the survey, comments from clinicians were broadly positive.
 Participants described the device as a ``very good idea'' and a ``useful concept'' with the potential to make procedures ``more accurate and safe.''
-The value of the device in specific, challenging scenarios was highlighted, with clinicians expecting benefits when ``targetting deeper and harder to visualise lesions'' or ``in the presence of excessive fat [or] air''.
+The value of the device in specific, challenging scenarios was highlighted, with clinicians expecting benefits when ``targeting deeper and harder to visualise lesions'' or ``in the presence of excessive fat [or] air''.
 Several participants commented that the system would be an excellent training tool for less experienced clinicians.
 While the clinicians found the trackable stylet fitted well with the introducer needle, a recurring theme in the hardware category was the ``bulky'' and heavy nature of the tracking array mounted on the ultrasound probe.
 Some feedback from the first study suggested improving the colour map to make the cursor more clearly visible when out of plane.
 The updated colour map used for the second study received positive feedback.
 Some clinicians raised concerns about accuracy degradation at greater needle depths, where occasional ``jumping'' of the tracking cursor was reported during the first study.